Hebrew name: Eliezer

 Map of Gera: Margaretengasse and Leontinenstrasse.

-Leo Katz's addresses in Gera: 6 Margarentgasse, then 8 Leontinenstrasse.
+Leo Katz's addresses and store locations in Gera: 6 Margarentgasse, then 8 Leontinenstrasse.

 It was a small store that sold linens, underwear and all sorts of goods made out of fabric.
 The business afforded the Katz family a comfortable existence.